ProtectYourMetadata/ProtectYourMetadata.github.io/_posts/2015-10-01-main-content.md

 ---

 # Why protect your metadata?
 Every interaction you do over the internet leaves digital footprints.
-Malicious 3rd parties can collect your 3rd parties and learn a lot about your habits, preferences and thoughts.
+Malicious 3rd parties can monitor your interactions and learn a lot about your habits, preferences and thoughts.

 ## Ways to protect yourself